A Simplicial Approach to Stratified Homotopy Theory: The model category of filtered simplicial sets

 Recall the following classical definition. \begin{defin} Let $f\colon X\to Y$ and $g\colon W\to Z$ be two morphisms.
 Then $f$ (respectively $g$) is said to have the left (respectively right) lifting property with respect to $g$ (respectively $f$) if for any commutative diagram of the form

 there exists a morphism $h$ making the two triangles commute.
 We write RLP and LLP for those two properties.
-We say that $f$ has the RLP with respect to a class of morphisms if it has the RLP with respect to any morphisms in the class. \end{defin}
+We say that $f$ has the RLP with respect to a class of morphisms, $A$, if it has the RLP with respect to any morphisms in the class, in this case, we will write $f\in l(A)$.
+Similarly, we write $r(B)$ for the class of morphisms having the RLP with respect to a class of morphisms $B$. \end{defin}

 \begin{defin} We define the following classes of morphisms and objects in $\sS_P$. \begin{itemize} \item The cofibrations are the monomorphisms. \item The trivial fibrations are the morphisms with the RLP with respect to cofibrations. \item The anodyne extensions are the morphisms in $\Lambda$. \item The naive fibrations are the morphisms having the RLP with respect to anodyne extensions. \item The fibrant objects are the objects $X$ for which the morphism $X\to N(P)$ is a naive fibration. \item The weak equivalences are the morphisms $f\colon X\to Y$ such that for all fibrant filtered simplicial set $Z$, the induced application between the sets of homotopy classes of maps $f^*\colon [Y,Z]\to [X,Z]$ is a bijection. \item The trivial cofibrations are the cofibrations which are also weak equivalences. \item The fibrations are the morphisms with the RLP with respect to trivial cofibrations. \end{itemize} \end{defin}